- Stories

 But I’d like to take that maxim further.
 It’s the things we’ve learned to make us better humans, before even learning to use a camera, that influences the success of a film.

-I remember meeting Dinah and Stallone 13 years ago.
+I remember meeting Abba and Stallone 13 years ago.
 It was on a documentary about kids growing up in a small state-housing block in Northcote we made as a Uni project.
 We worked together on countless little films after that.
-Dinah was always on set – I can’t even remember what her jobs were but it was basically everything from sound or lighting or people management.
-Stallone had no limits to his ambitious, out-of-the-box ideas – he was the first person who taught me to jump cut.
-(Secretly I think he just did a bad job of shooting!)
+Abba was always on set – I can’t even remember what her jobs were but it was basically everything from sound or lighting or people management.
+Stallone had no limits to his ambitious, out-of-the-box ideas.
 Their mum, Vaeani would always cook us the best sapa sui and a vast network of their loving friends would always come on board to support.

 I could easily tell that this family was raised on pure virtue: study and work hard, stay humble, put others before yourself and always give back to the community.
-That’s why I, and so many others, cherish any opportunity to work with them.
 There’s so much to learn from how they are as people and I hope a tiny bit of it rubs off every time that chance comes around.

-Fast forward to today and their virtue hasn’t changed.
+They've never changed.
 Each shoot day begins with a short encouraging speech, introductions to new faces and a prayer.
 Each day ends with a debrief with the cast and crew forming a circle and everyone getting a chance to say something if they choose.
 The atmosphere on set is overflowing with their charismatic leadership.
-Our crew is still tiny - the 7 or so of us seem to naturally follow in their footsteps and give more than we’re given.
+All are inspired to follow in their footsteps and give more than we’re given.

 Take Home Pay premieres tomorrow (Sunday) at the Civic Theatre in Auckland.